herodez/billcentralsdk/docs/examples/bc_redeem.md

 #### New transaction.

-- bill: Associative array that contains the bill code data.
+- bill: Associative array that contains the bill data.
-- company_id: Company id reference that apply the bill code if is necessary.

 #### Complete a transaction.

-- id: User id reference.
-- email: User email reference.
-- point_id: User point id reference.
-- company_id: Company id reference that apply the bill code if is necessary.
+- user: Associative array that contains the user data.
+- references: Associative array that contains the references data.